tinayiluo0322/Explainable-AI-Models-for-Edgy-Scenario-Object-Identification-in-Autonomous-Vehicles/README.md

 Autonomous vehicles rely heavily on object identification systems for safe and effective operation.
 Poor visibility, adverse weather conditions, or damaged infrastructure can cause failures in these systems.
 As these conditions pose significant safety risks, this project bridges the gap between performance and transparency by improving the explainability of AI models in these challenging scenarios.
 The findings could inform safer, more reliable AI for autonomous vehicles.

 ## Prior Work in the Field
 While significant advances have been made in Explainable AI (XAI) methods such as LIME and Grad-CAM, most research focuses on ideal conditions.
-Anchor Explanations have been underexplored in object classification tasks but offer unique insights by identifying specific areas or conditions necessary to maintain a prediction.
+Anchors Explanations have been underexplored in object classification tasks but offer unique insights by identifying specific areas or conditions necessary to maintain a prediction.
 This project addresses a gap by evaluating models in edge-case scenarios, creating a novel dataset to assess explainability in real-world conditions.

 ## Methodology